margiecaina/Loan-Prediction/README.md

-# Loan Approval Prediction Model 🏦
+# Loan Approval Prediction 🏦

 ## Overview
 This project predicts whether a loan will be approved for an applicant based on demographic, financial, and loan-related features.
 It demonstrates **data preprocessing, feature engineering, model building, and evaluation**, showcasing practical **data science skills** applicable to the financial sector.